microsoft/vscode-mssql/README.md

 ## What's new in 1.3.1
 * Fixed issue [#1036](https://github.com/Microsoft/vscode-mssql/issues/1036) where copy/pasting Unicode text can fail on Mac depending on the active locale environment variable
 * Fixed issue [#1066](https://github.com/Microsoft/vscode-mssql/issues/1066) RAND() function using GO N produces the same result
-* Syntax highlighting more closely matches SSMS for local variables, global system varaibles, unicode string literals, bracketed identifiers, and built in functions
+* Syntax highlighting more closely matches SSMS for local variables, global system variables, unicode string literals, bracketed identifiers, and built in functions
 * Show all error messages instead of just the first one when query execution results in multiple errors